Survivor Series (2004)

-The 2004 Survivor Series was the 18th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on November 14, 2004, at the Gund Arena in Cleveland, Ohio.
-This is the first event to take place in Cleveland, Ohio but the fourth to take place in the state of Ohio (after the 1987, 1988 and 1992 events) all took place in Richfield, Ohio.
+The 2004 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 18th annual Survivor Series and took place on November 14, 2004, at the Gund Arena in Cleveland, Ohio, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
+This was the first Survivor Series to take place in Cleveland, but the fourth to take place in the U.S. state of Ohio, after the 1987, 1988, and 1992 events, which all took place in Richfield.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

-The main event match on the Raw brand was a 4 on 4 Survivor Series match between Team Orton (Randy Orton, Chris Benoit, Chris Jericho, and Maven) and Team Triple H (Triple H, Edge, Batista, and Gene Snitsky), which Team Orton won after Orton last eliminated Triple H. The predominant match on the SmackDown! brand was John "Bradshaw" Layfield (JBL) versus Booker T for the WWE Championship, which JBL won by pinfall after hitting Booker T with the title belt.
-The primary match on the undercard was a 4 on 4 Survivor Series match between Team Guerrero (Eddie Guerrero, Big Show, Rob Van Dam, and John Cena) and Team Angle (Kurt Angle, Carlito Caribbean Cool, Luther Reigns and Mark Jindrak), which Team Guerrero won after Big Show last eliminated Angle.
+The main event was the main match on the Raw brand and was a Survivor Series match between Team Orton (Randy Orton, Chris Benoit, Chris Jericho, and Maven) and Team Triple H (Triple H, Edge, Batista, and Gene Snitsky), which Team Orton won after Orton last eliminated Triple H. The predominant match on the SmackDown! brand was John "Bradshaw" Layfield (JBL) versus Booker T for the WWE Championship, which JBL won to retain the title by pinfall after hitting Booker T with the title belt.
+One other Survivor Series match was held, which was the primary match on the undercard from SmackDown! between Team Guerrero (Eddie Guerrero, Big Show, Rob Van Dam, and John Cena) and Team Angle (Kurt Angle, Carlito Caribbean Cool, Luther Reigns and Mark Jindrak), which Team Guerrero won after Big Show last eliminated Angle.

 Several of the existing feuds carried on following the event.
 Triple H continued feuding with Randy Orton, and at New Year's Revolution in January, Triple H last eliminated Orton in an Elimination Chamber match to win the vacant World Heavyweight Championship.
 John "Bradshaw" Layfield also continued his feud with Booker T, defeating him, Eddie Guerrero, and The Undertaker at Armageddon.
 Following the event, Carlito Caribbean Cool sustained a legitimate injury and lost the WWE United States Championship to John Cena, with whom he was in a storyline.
-It was the last Survivor Series event to be sponsored by the original Xbox.

 Production

 Background

 The event was held at Gund Arena in Cleveland, Ohio.

-Survivor Series is an annual gimmick pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by World Wrestling Entertainment (WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2004 event was the 18th Survivor Series and featured wrestlers from the Raw and SmackDown! brands.
-It was scheduled to be held on November 14, 2004, at the Gund Arena in Cleveland, Ohio.
+The 18th Survivor Series event was scheduled to be held on November 14, 2004, at the Gund Arena in Cleveland, Ohio and featured wrestlers from the Raw and SmackDown! brands.